All Products

 • Data Masking Rule: Select an existing masking rule or create a new one.

-1. Click New Desensitization Rule to open the Panel and configure the masking rule.
+1. Click New Desensitization Rule to open the configuration panel and define the rule.

-1. Sensitive Data Type: Select Existing Data Type or New Type, and set the masking method for the field.
-The following section describes the available masking methods.
+1. For Sensitive Data Type, select Existing Data Type or New Type, and then set a masking method for the field.
+The following sections describe the available masking methods.

 Alias